Last updated on March 5th, 2022 at 08:22 pm

 While some bacteria are bad news, most are not.
 Diversity and balance are the keys to gut health.
 If you do have more bad bacteria than you should there are quite a few ways to move back towards balance.
 The first thing that’s important to know is that it’s not always bad bacteria.
 It could be parasites, fungi, or other pathogens so a stool test can be a great start to figuring out what the problem is.

 A good gut health test will show you which microbes have multiplied beyond healthy levels.
 If you already know that you have an imbalance and you want to try getting rid of it naturally a botanical blend may help.
 If the cause is specifically undigested food fermenting in the lower intestine a specialized digestive enzyme may help.
+You may need to increase stomach acid as well and MegaGuard is a great way to do that.
 Working with a healthcare practitioner is really important as there are a lot of complexities in the microbiome and you don’t want to make a situation or your health worse.

 How can I get my gut bacteria tested?

 You can get your gut bacteria microbiome tested by doing a stool test in the comfort of your home or at your healthcare practitioner’s office.